Lifespan: Tenbun 18 (1549) to 4/29 of Keichō 10 (1605)

 Akai Tadaie served as a bushō in the Sengoku and Azuchi-Momoyama periods and a hatamoto, or direct retainer of the Edo bakufu, in the early Edo period.

-Tadaie’s father, Akai Iekiyo, died of injuries sustained in battle when Tadaie was nine years old.
+Tadaie’s father, Iekiyo, died of injuries sustained in battle when Tadaie was nine years old.
 Thereafter, he received support from his uncle, Akai Naomasa.
 In the third month of 1570, his territory was secured by Oda Nobunaga through the mediation of Kinoshita Hideyoshi (later Toyotomi Hideyoshi).
-Thereafter, he joined the Hatano clan to lead kokujin, or provincial landowner, from Tanba Province in opposition to the Oda.
-On 8/9 of 1579, an invasion by Akechi Mitsuhide into Tanba led to the Battle of Kuroi Castle and loss of his home base.
+Thereafter, he joined the Hatano clan to lead provincial landowners from Tanba in opposition to the Oda.
+On 8/9 of 1579, an invasion by Akechi Mitsuhide into Tanba led to the Second Siege of Kuroi Castle and loss of his home base.
 Tadaie fled to Futamata in Tōtōmi Province.

 In 1592, Tadaie served under Toyotomi Hideyoshi in a military campaign on the Korean Peninsula, known as the Bunroku-Keichō Campaign.
 On 9/2 of 1593, Tadaie was awarded a fief of 1,000 koku in the Minō District of Harima Province.
 Tadaie had a falling out with Hideyoshi’s younger brother, Toyotomi Hidenaga, causing him to call upon Ōkubo Tadayo to seek a position under Tokugawa Ieyasu.
 He was ordered to serve his uncle, Yamaguchi Naoyuki in Ashida in Shinano Province.
 He returned to serve the Toyotomi clan only to leave once again.